AgentToolkit/altk-boost/CONTRIBUTING.md

 `uv pip install . --group dev`

-#### Environment variables

-We use `.env` to manage expected environment variables.
-We have a template in `.env.example`

-`cp .env.example .env`

-Not all environment variables need to be set, but the main ones are: (TODO)

 ### Adding new components into the toolkit

 The repository is divided into toolkits that consist of one or more components.
 This section will describe adding a new toolkit and its components.
 If adding to an existing toolkit, skip to [Adding components to a toolkit](adding-components-to-a-toolkit).